raychen05/knowledge-base/project/sorting authors.md

-##  Maintain stable, incremental sort order without reassigning sort values
+##   Sorting Authors - Maintain stable, incremental sort order without reassigning sort values

 Good question — this is a very common requirement when working with large author datasets and needing a stable, incremental sort order without reassigning sort values to the entire 30+ million records.